rajat-g/Ultimate-Sideloading-Guide/README.md

 15. Now read the [Post Install Notes](#post-install-notes) carefully

 ### Post Install Notes
-- You cannot use a VPN
+- You cannot use a VPN, unless you have made your own DNS and are following the VPN [guide](#using-a-vpn)
+- Don't use NextDNS and the WSF Configuration Profile together
-- You must never disable the Configuration Profile!
+- You must never disable the DNS!
 - Don't install a lot of apps at once!
 - Don't install Safari extensions!
-- Go into Airplane Mode if you're removing the Profile or switching
+- Go into Airplane Mode if you're switching DNS
-- Don't use Nugget or Cowabunga otherwise the Configuration Profile will disappear!
+- Don't use Cowabunga otherwise the DNS will disappear!
 There is a [workaround](#using-nugget-or-cowabunga)
+- Don't use Nugget otherwise the DNS will disappear!
+There is a [workaround](#using-nugget-or-cowabunga)
+- If you have made your own DNS, NextDNS has a limit of 300000 queries per month!
+If you reach this limit, you will be revoked!
+It is recommended to make multiple accounts and making more profiles or using the WSF Configuration Profile

 Not following the above guidelines will make your apps revoked!

 ## Troubleshooting

 ### Unable to Install?
 Integrity could not be verified?
-App is not available?

 You need to follow this [guide](#revoked)